tykoii/blog/_posts/2021-07-14-Introducing-Finnie.markdown

 - Create custom galleries and sell your NFTs direct to collectors with 0% commission (Coming soon)
 - Multiple blockchain networks in one (Coming soon)

-These are just a few of our favorite features, more tutorials are coming soon with all the cool things Finnie can help you do!
+These are just a few of our favorite features, more tutorials will be published soon with all the cool things Finnie can help you do!

 We’ll cover 4 things in this tutorial.
 Feel free to skip ahead if you’ve already completed any of the steps.
 1. [Get Finnie (download the extension)](#part-1-get-finnie)